furengete/blog/_posts/2020-01-11-list-movies.md

 date: "2020-01-11"
 ---

-I focused on academic and college application after the fall of 2019 so I stoped watching movies/TV shows on daily/weekly basis and going to step ahead pursuing a career.
+I focused on college application in the fall of 2019 so I stoped watching movies/TV shows on daily/weekly basis.
 There was a sudden decline of my movie watching activity during this period.
-I think my English listening improved to a totally different level within 2 years and it's time to make a movie list I have watched on my blog.
+I think my English listening improved to next level within 2 years and it's time to make a movie list.

-Thanks to UTR, QxR Group.
-Tigole, Silence, RZeroX and more.
-You guys changed my life.
+Thanks to UTR, QxR.
+Tigole, Silence, RZeroX, Qman and more.
+You guys are awesome.

 * * *